-OKLAHOMA CITY (AP) — A group that wants to build storm shelters in every public school in Oklahoma will begin collecting signatures to place an initiative petition on a statewide ballot.
+A group that wants to build storm shelters in every public school in Oklahoma has begun collecting signatures to place an initiative petition on a statewide ballot.

-David Slane, an attorney for Take Shelter Oklahoma, says petitions were distributed Wednesday and signatures will be collected beginning Thursday.
-Organizers must collect the signatures of 155,000 Oklahoma voters in 90 days to have the measure placed on the November ballot.
+Tim Farley, spokesman for Take Shelter Oklahoma, says organizers began collecting signatures Wednesday.
+They must collect the signatures of 155,000 Oklahoma voters in 90 days to have the measure placed on the November ballot.

-The petition drive comes more than a year after a tornado struck Moore on May 20, 2013, killing seven children at the Plaza Towers Elementary School.
+The petition drive comes more than a year after a tornado struck Moore on May 20, 2013, destroying two schools and killing seven children at the Plaza Towers Elementary School.

 The petition drive calls for a $500 million bond issue for the shelters to be repaid from the state’s General Revenue Fund.
 It is the second petition launched by supporters.
 The first was abandoned in April.